Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms

-It is remarkable that the filtered part of enstrophy, which is concentrated in a thin neighborhood of the interface, follows the same power law as its bulk value, Fig.~\ref{fig9}(b).
+It is remarkable that the filtered part of the enstrophy, which is concentrated in a thin neighborhood of the interface, follows the same power law as its bulk value, Fig.~\ref{fig9}(b).
 We conjecture, however, that this similarity is coincidental, because the vorticity generation by the interface is not described by the Bolgiano--Obukhov scenario.
 The enstrophy corresponding to the interface can be estimated as a product of the total interface lengths and the linear enstrophy density.
 The former grows as a power law with the measured exponent $1.64\pm0.07$; see Fig.~\ref{fig8}(b).
-The latter may depend on the drop size and velocity fluctuations, both change very slowly in time; see Eqs.~(\ref{eq5_1}) and (\ref{eq5_3}).
-These estimates suggest that a power law for the enstrophy growth generated by the interface may have the exponent close to $3/2$, i.e. very similar to the prediction (\ref{eq5_7}) following from the Bolgiano--Obukhov theory.
+The latter may depend on the drop size and velocity fluctuations, both of which change very slowly in time; see Eqs.~(\ref{eq5_1}) and (\ref{eq5_3}).
+These estimates suggest that a power law for the enstrophy growth generated by the interface may have an exponent close to $3/2$, i.e., very similar to the prediction (\ref{eq5_7}) following from the Bolgiano--Obukhov theory.
 Since the scaling range accessed by our simulations is not too wide, one cannot exclude other behaviors, e.g., the possibility of anomalous scaling.